securekey/pkcs11perf/README.md

 $ make all
 ```

-you may need to to grant access to the scripts used in the makefile the binary, to do so run the following:
+You may need to to grant access to the scripts used in the makefile the binary, to do so run the following:
 chmod 755 scripts/build.sh
 chmod 755 scripts/test.sh